reckylurker/assgn_ws/README.md

 1. <b>Dynamic Window Generation</b>: Sample velocity commands (linear and angular) within the robot's dynamic constaints.
 2. <b>Trajectory Prediction</b>: For each velocity sample, numerically predict the robot's trajectory over a time horizon.
 The unicycle dynamics model is used for this prediction.
-3. <b>Cost Evaluation<b>: Evaluate each trajectory using a multi-objective cost function:
+3. <b>Cost Evaluation</b>: Evaluate each trajectory using a multi-objective cost function:
 - <b>Goal Distance</b>: Distance from trajectory endpoint to goal.
 - <b>Obstacle Avoidance</b>: Minimum distance to obstacles along trajectory
 - <b>Path Smoothness</b>: Velocity and Angular Velocity Magnitudes